capecodcommission/cape-cod-coastal-planner/docs/architecture/0001-use-elixir-as-backend-language.md

     - allows for better optimizations by compiler because it can safely make more assumptions
 - Is arguably the best language/platform for concurrent and distributed programs (ie: the Web!)
     - by using incredibly light-weight, isolated processes that can have thousands upon thousands running concurrently on the same machine (vertical scaling)
-    - by instrinsically using the Actor model, each process can communicate with other processes on any machine within the network, or on a single machien with multiple cores, in a thread-safe manner (distribution & horizontal scaling)
+    - by instrinsically using the Actor model, each process can communicate with other processes on any machine within the network, or on a single machine with multiple cores, in a thread-safe manner (distribution & horizontal scaling)
     - by using Phoenix Channels and Presence (Conflict-free replicated data types) it can easily be used to build reliable distributed real-time systems
     - by using Nerves it can be embedded into IoT devices and retain all its benefits to allow for sophisticated, modern IoT solutions
 - Unique approach to fault-tolerance with it's "Let it Fail!" mantra